 You are here: Amoria Bond Home > Engineering Home > Knowledge Hub > Candidate Insights > 5 Common CV Mistakes

-We all know looking for a new job can be scary, which is why we have put together these five most common CV mistakes for you to avoid!
-It’s pretty self-explanatory but, your CV is your shop window for a perspective employer to find out about you, as well as your qualifications and work experience to judge whether you are suitable for the role that they have.
-It therefore almost goes without saying that your CV should be as perfect as you can make it.
+Your CV is your shop window for an employer to find out about you, your qualifications and work experience to gauge whether you are suitable for the role.
+So it goes without saying that your CV should be as perfect as you can make it.